surbina/realtime-notes/README.md

 To run the app, you'll need to [create a Firebase app](https://firebase.google.com/docs/web/setup).
 Then make a copy of the `.env.template` file, and remove the `.template` suffix from the name.

-Then you'll need to get a [Firebase Service Account](https://firebase.google.com/support/guides/service-accounts) and a a [Firebase Config](https://firebase.google.com/docs/web/setup).
+Then you'll need to get a [Firebase Service Account](https://firebase.google.com/support/guides/service-accounts) and a [Firebase Config](https://firebase.google.com/docs/web/setup).
 Once you have those, you should stringify them and store them in `FIREBASE_SERVICE_ACCOUNT` and `NEXT_PUBLIC_FIREBASE_CONFIG` env variables from your `.env` file.

-Finally run the following command to populate the env variables:
+Finally, run the following command to populate the env variables:

 ```bash
 source .env